nunchistudio/blacksmith/documentation/why.md

 The goal of Blacksmith is to address as many pain points as possible that data engineering teams encounter while working on data solutions.

-Blacksmith is a SDK, not a framework, which means it gives the flexibility needed when working on data solutions.
+Blacksmith gives the flexibility needed when working on data solutions.
 You can use all the features Blacksmith offers or just a set of the ones needed to solve your problems.

-Applications built on top of Blacksmith can embed or be embedded by existing Go applications.
-Also, any HTTP handlers can run side-by-side with your data pipeline so you can have traditional REST APIs sharing the same code base and middlewares.

 Blacksmith is a lightweight suite of *interfaces* designed to solve data engineering challenges without carrying any undesired features.
 It is up to engineering teams to bring additional utilities if needed.

-The *adapters* we offer are implementations of those interfaces and can replaced by custom ones.
-They are compiled as Go plugins and are not open-source.

 ## Features and benefits